-- Financial Advisory-During a very active M&A market we are focused on serving clients with our depth of expertise in capital structure, capital raising, debt negotiations and restructuring and exchange offers.
-Announced M&A transaction volumes have recovered due to liquid financial markets and a strong economic recovery.
-We still expect there to be elevated uncertainty in the near term due to the ongoing health crisis and a more stringent regulatory market.
-However, fiscal and monetary stimulus in developed countries and the rollout of vaccines globally have created heightened levels of optimism and CEO confidence.
-The global scale and breadth of our Financial Advisory business allows us to advise on a wide range of strategic and restructuring transactions across a variety of industries.
-In addition, we continue to invest in our Financial Advisory business by selectively hiring talented senior professionals and continuing to focus on our M&A, restructuring and other advisory services. - Asset Management-In the short to intermediate term, we normally would expect most investor demand to come through financial institutions, and from defined benefit and defined contribution plans in developed economies because of their sheer scope and size.
-However, continued uncertainties in capital markets arising from the COVID-19 pandemic may negatively impact our business in a manner that we cannot predict.
+- Financial Advisory-During a very active M&A market, we are focused on serving clients with our depth of expertise in capital structure, capital raising, and restructuring.
+Announced M&A transaction volumes achieved record levels during the third quarter and the first nine months of 2021, with particularly strong activity among private equity sponsors.
+However, we still expect there to be elevated uncertainty in the near term due to the ongoing health crisis, emergent concerns about inflation, and a more stringent regulatory market.
+The global scale and breadth of our Financial Advisory business enables us to advise on a wide range of strategic and restructuring transactions across a variety of industries.
+In addition, we continue to invest in our Financial Advisory business by selectively hiring talented senior professionals in an effort to enhance our capabilities and sector expertise in M&A, capital structure and public and private capital markets. - Asset Management-In the short to intermediate term, we normally would expect most investor demand to come through financial institutions, and from defined benefit and defined contribution plans in developed economies because of their sheer scope and size.
+However, uncertainty due to the ongoing health crisis and emergent concerns about inflation may impact our business in a manner that we cannot predict.
 Over the longer term, and depending upon local and global market conditions, we would expect an increasing share of our AUM to come from the developing economies around the globe, as their retirement systems evolve and individual wealth is increasingly deployed in the financial markets.
 Given our diversified investment platform and our ability to provide investment solutions for a global mix of clients, we believe we are positioned to benefit from opportunities across the asset management industry despite the current challenges that markets have created for that industry.
 We are continually developing new investment strategies that extend our existing platforms and assessing potential product acquisitions or other inorganic growth opportunities.
 Among other efforts, we have been particularly focused on continuing to incorporate environmental, social and corporate governance ("ESG") considerations, as appropriate, into our investment research and launching strategies that use ESG and sustainability factors to drive long-term investment returns.
-In addition to these new ESG and sustainable strategies, recent examples of growth initiatives include the following: various Quantitative Equity strategies, new convertible bond strategies, thematically oriented strategies and a new long/short credit strategy.
+In addition to these new ESG and sustainable strategies, recent examples of growth initiatives include the following: various Quantitative Equity strategies, new convertible bond strategies, thematically oriented strategies, a new long/short credit strategy and a new Technology, Media and Telecom long/short equity strategy.